 - Must haves for your trip to San Francisco packing list: my favorite waterproof booties, this power bank to stay connected, and a reusable water bottle

-So, where do you go to get frame-worthy pictures of the Golden Gate Bridge?
+So, where do you go to get Insta-worthy pictures of the Golden Gate Bridge?
 Pick any of the places below, and you’re sure to find the best Golden Gate Bridge views.

 One of the best, and perhaps the most challenging, aspects of photographing the Golden Gate Bridge is that you could go to the same viewpoint two days in a row and end up with entirely different pictures!

 That’s why it’s important to be open and flexible with viewing the Golden Gate Bridge.
 One spot, or time of day, may not work out.
-That’s why I’ve listed as many as possible, so you have options to help you end up with a great view of the Golden Gate Bridge.
+That’s why I’ve listed as many as possible, so you have options to help you end up with the best views of the Golden Gate Bridge.

 Fort Baker

-Located on the North Side of the Bridge in Sausalito is Fort Baker, offering up epic Golden Gate Bridge views and panoramic views of the entire San Francisco skyline.
+Located on the North Side of the Bridge in Sausalito is Fort Baker, offering epic Golden Gate Bridge views and panoramic views of the entire city skyline.

 Or you could pick up a to-go meal from a restaurant in Sausalito and enjoy it at one of the picnic benches!